splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 Organizations that complete the integration of Splunk Cloud Platform and Splunk Observability Cloud experience the following benefits:

 * End users can access Splunk Observability Cloud with Single Sign On (SSO) using Splunk Cloud Platform as the Identity Provider (IdP).

-* Splunk Cloud Platform administrators can extend SAML settings for SSO configured in Splunk Cloud to Splunk Observability Cloud applications.
+* Splunk Cloud Platform administrators can extend SAML settings for SSO configured in Splunk Cloud Platform to Splunk Observability Cloud applications.

-* When using any Splunk Observability Cloud application, users can access all data in Splunk Cloud indexes that the user’s role in Splunk Cloud has permissions to access.
+* When using any Splunk Observability Cloud application, a user can access all data in Splunk Cloud Platform indexes that the user’s role in Splunk Cloud Platform has permissions to access.

-* Users can navigate data and dashboards between Splunk Cloud and Splunk Observability Cloud seamlessly after logging in with Splunk Cloud Platform SSO once.
+* Users can navigate data and dashboards between Splunk Cloud Platform and Splunk Observability Cloud seamlessly after logging in with Splunk Cloud Platform SSO once.

 Who can access Single Sign On (SSO) and the benefits of Unified Identity?